 The Division of Germany

-At the end of World War II, Germany was divided into four occupation zones: American, British, French, and Soviet.
-Berlin, located in the Soviet zone, was also divided into four sectors.
-However, tensions between the Western Allies and the Soviet Union soon escalated, leading to the division of Germany into two separate countries – West Germany (Federal Republic of Germany) and East Germany (German Democratic Republic) in 1949.
+At the end of World War II, Germany was divided into four occupation zones: Of American, British, French, and Soviet origin.
+Equally, and also in 1945, the city of Berlin in the Soviet zone of occupation was also split into four zones.
+Nevertheless, the conflict between the Western Allies and the Soviet Union emerged and later on, Germany was split to two different nations, the Federal Republic of Germany and the German Democratic Republic in 1949.

 The Impact of the Berlin Wall